coreeng/core-platform-docs/content/p2p/prod/p2p-prod.md

 pre = ""
 +++

-The purpose of P2P build is to
+The purpose of P2P prod is to

 * Deploy to production